E-commerce

 4. Optimize mobile: speed, keyboard, scripts, readability.

-What is best to avoid
+What is better to avoid

-Mobile, Checkout and Shop Pay: why these topics matter so much
+Mobile, Checkout, and Shop Pay: why these topics matter so much

-Why mobile carries so much weight
+Why mobile matters so much

-The role of accelerated payment
+The role of accelerated checkout

 What this implies